sebasvila/fif/content/en/posts/schaublin13-refurbish-3/index.md

 {{< image classes="fig-100 center clear" src="knob.png" >}}

-The current o-ring was of size.
-However, the Freudenberg calculator gives a better dimension of XXX.
+The current o-ring was of size 23 x 2,5.
+However, the Freudenberg calculator gives a thicker dimension.
 I replaced it by a new o-ring of the same dimensions that the current one.
+It is on smooth fit range but could be enough.
 The next pricture shows the knob assembly being pushed again into the gearbox:

 {{< image classes="fig-100 center clear" src="knob2.png" >}}